ZupIT/nimbus-docs/swiftui/action.md

 - `level`: LogLevel, optional.
 The type of log.
 ### 1. Write the Action structure

-Write the structure with parameters and conforms with protocol `ActionDecodable`.
+Write the structure with the parameters of the action and make it conform to the protocol `ActionDecodable`.

 ```swift
 import NimbusSwiftUI